AFNY Logo

 by John Stauber and Sheldon Rampton, Common Courage Press [Maine], $16.95.

 Still in print!
-The essential primer on the sleazy corporate propaganda that Americans are mired in, propaganda designed to enhance corporate profits, but that perpetuates the multiple crises we are in.
+The essential primer on the manipulative corporate propaganda that Americans are mired in, propaganda designed singlemindedly to enhance corporate profits, at the cost of perpetuating the multiple environmental crises we are facing.

 UNDERGROUND HARMONIES - Music and Politics in the Subways of New York